-Get to know St. Matthew's at one of our upcoming events!
+Get to know St. Matthew's University at an upcoming event!

 SMU Student working with sick kitten